-The Challenges of Data Contextualization for Enterprise AI
+The challenges of data contextualization for vision AI

 Scaling artificial intelligence for the enterprise: The challenge of data contextualization and how to solve it

 As your company deploys artificial intelligence (AI) projects, you will likely face unexpected technical challenges that will slow your delivery of business benefits.
 One big challenge is data contextualization, and only a few technology providers can help you overcome it.

 This article helps you understand contextualization for vision AI projects.
 The goal is to help you avoid the obstacles contextualization may present when you try to scale your project.

 When companies get started with AI, many think the hard part is to develop models for machine learning (ML).
 That’s where they focus most of their attention and budget.